Fourth ventricle: Structure

+Roof

 The superior portion of the roof (i.e. of the posterior edge) is formed, in the midline, by a thin lamina called the superior medullary velum, and laterally by the cerebellar peduncles.
-The inferior portion of the roof is formed superiorly by the inferior medullary veli and the vermis of the Cerebellum (covered with choroid plexus), and inferiorly by the tela.
-The inferior portion of the roof is where CSF can escape the ventricle through three openings: Near each of the three corners of the inferior roof there is an opening into the cisterna magna, the caudal opening being the foramen Magendie, while the lateral openings are the foramina of Luschka.
-Therefore, the fourth ventricle is the connector between the ventricular system (where CSF is produced) and the subarachnoid space (where CSF is absorbed).
+The inferior portion of the roof is formed superiorly by the inferior medullary velum and the cerebellar vermis (covered with choroid plexus), and inferiorly by the tela choroidea.
+The inferior portion of the roof is where CSF can leave the ventricle through three openings; near each of the three corners of the inferior roof there is an opening into the cisterna magna, the caudal opening is the median aperture, and the lateral apertures at the lateral recesses.
+The fourth ventricle is the connector between the ventricular system (where CSF is produced) and the subarachnoid space (where CSF is absorbed).
 The roof rises (i.e. posteriorly) to a peak, known as the fastigium (Latin for "summit"); the fastigial nucleus lies immediately above the roof of the fourth ventricle, in the cerebellum.